 - No data cable/cord is included for file transferring

 1. Do you need a special camera for the Northern Lights?

 Ans: Depends on how good you want the photos to be.
 If you’re happy with blurry, dark, and out-of-focus mobile photos of the northern lights, then no, you don’t need one.
 But if you’re into photography and you want to capture the scene as you see it, you need a camera specialized in low-light photography.
 Also, alongside the camera, make sure you get a clear sky to capture amazing aurora photos.
 They’ll look great on social media like Instagram and Facebook.

 2. What color balance should I keep while taking the photos of Aurora?

 Ans: Your goal should be to neutralize the color you see on the camera to match with the real sight.
-So in the Kelvin setting, you should set the white balance to 3000-5000; that should be more than enough.
+So in the Kelvin setting, you should set the white balance to 3000-5000; that should be more than enough for landscape photography.

 3. What should be the shutter speed when shooting northern lights?